serhii-londar/open-source-mac-os-apps/README.md

 - [PushNotitication](https://github.com/onmyway133/PushNotifications) - macOS app to test push notifications on iOS and Android. ![JavascriptIcon]
 - [ResignTool](https://github.com/InjoyDeng/ResignTool) - This is an app for macOS that can (re)sign apps and bundle them into ipa files that are ready to be installed on an iOS device. ![ObjectiveCIcon]
 - [SmartPush](https://github.com/shaojiankui/SmartPush) - iOS Push Notification Debug App. ![ObjectiveCIcon]
-- [Touch Bar Preview](https://github.com/touchbar/Touch-Bar-Preview) - Small open source app to display your designs on the Touch Bar of the new MacBook Pro. ![SwiftIcon]
+- [Touch Bar Preview](https://github.com/touchbar/Touch-Bar-Preview) - Small application to display your designs on the Touch Bar of the new MacBook Pro. ![SwiftIcon]
 - [Touch Bar Simulator](https://github.com/sindresorhus/touch-bar-simulator) - Use the Touch Bar on any Mac. ![SwiftIcon]
 - [TransporterPad](https://github.com/iseebi/TransporterPad) - iOS/Android app deployment tool for macOS. ![SwiftIcon]
 - [WWDC](https://github.com/insidegui/WWDC) - Unofficial WWDC app for macOS. ![SwiftIcon]